Anti anti-communism: Cold War era

-Linguist Noam Chomsky noted double standards in his criticism of The Black Book of Communism.
+Chomsky observed double standards in his criticism of The Black Book of Communism.
 In outlining economist Amartya Sen's research on hunger that while India's democratic institutions prevented famines, its excess of mortality over Communist China, potentially attributable to the latter's more equal distribution of medical and other resources, was nonetheless close to four million per year for non-famine years.
 Chomsky argued that if the same methodology of The Black Book of Communism was applied to India, then "the democratic capitalist 'experiment' has caused more deaths than in the entire history of ...
 Communism everywhere since 1917: over 100 million deaths by 1979, and tens of millions more since, in India alone."
-At a April 2017 conference at the University of Bern called "Anti-communist persecutions in the 20th Century," American historian Ronald Grigor Suny suggested that the panel write "The Black Book of Anti-communism," referencing the controversial The Black Book of Communism.
+At an April 2017 conference at the University of Bern called "Anti-Communist persecutions in the 20th Century", American historian Ronald Grigor Suny suggested that the panel write "The Black Book of Anti-Communism", referencing the controversial The Black Book of Communism.